strongbrewio/strongbrewio.github.io/_posts/2018-04-11-rxjs-polling.md

 #### Combine to polling stream

 Now we have the two streams that we need, it is time to combine them.
-If you think about it, we basically want to re-execute our `bitcoin$` to refetch the data, every time our `trigger$` fires.
+If we think about it, we basically want to re-execute our `bitcoin$` to refetch the data, every time our `trigger$` fires.
 We want to map our trigger value to another observable/async action.
 To do that, we need to use a flattening operator.
 As flattening operators are not part of this post, you can read more about them <a href="https://blog.angularindepth.com/switchmap-bugs-b6de69155524" target="_blank">here</a>.

 In our case, we are going to use the `concatMap` operator.
 This operator will execute all the `bitcoin$` without cancelling them.
 Let's take a look at the code: